prasunanand/gsoc_blog/blog3.md

 ## **Two Dimensional Matrices**

 Linear algebra is mostly about two-dimensional matrices.
-When performing calculations in a two-dimensional matrix, a flat array is converted to a two-dimensional matrix.
+In NMatrix, when performing calculations in a two-dimensional matrix, a flat array is converted to a two-dimensional matrix.
 A two-dimensional matrix is stored as a BlockRealMatix or Array2DRowRealMatrix.
 Each of them has its own advantages.

 Getting a two-d-matrix